 The two main circumstances where I don’t direct someone towards intuitive eating first are:

-1) when recovering from an eating disorder
+1) when you begin recovery from an eating disorder

 2) when trying to break free from dieting (which is a form of disordered eating and possibly an eating disorder

-Of course certain elements of intuitive eating can be applied during the first process of learning to feed your body adequately – like eating foods you crave and that have been off limits for so long, rejecting the diet mentality, honoring your feelings and so forth.
+Of course certain elements of intuitive eating can be applied during the process of learning to feed your body adequately – like eating foods you crave and that have been off limits for so long, rejecting the diet mentality, honoring your body’s sensations and so forth.
 But only after you learn to feed yourself and wake up your hunger/fullness cues do I think the rest of the intuitive eating principles can be explored.